Plymouth Argyle have had a busy start to the new year - on and off the pitch.

 “I will give him Monday’s off so he can spend it with the wife and kids.”

-Despite a deal never ultimately coming to fruition, Lowe still has a strong list of forwards to choose from at Argyle – including Pilgrims’ starlet Luke Jephcott.
+Despite a deal never ultimately coming to fruition, Lowe still has a strong list of forwards at his disposal – including Pilgrims’ starlet Luke Jephcott.

 The 21-year-old is the current top scorer in League One with 16 goals so far this campaign.